Air Conditioner Repair Checklist

 - Shut off power completely at the breaker or outside device.

 - Clear plant debris around the AC.
 Once you’ve removed larger clutter within a two-foot space, you can use a paint brush or vacuum to gingerly remove dust from the unit’s fins.
-Warped fins can also affect capability, so you can attempt to correct them with a small knife.
+Warped fins can also affect capability.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the system.
 Make sure to avoid getting water on the fan motor.

 - Turn the power back on.

 Low Refrigerant Levels